csjianzhang/homepage/content/home/awards.md

 ## Awards

+- Selected in the list of "Single Year Impact" of the top 2% scientists in the world in 2020
 - Best Paper Award (IEEE MultiMedia) 2018
 - [Best Student Paper Award at IEEE Visual Communications and Image Processing (VCIP) 2015](/images/VCIP2015_BestStudentPaperAward.jpg)
 - Excellent Ph.D.
 Thesis Award, Harbin Section, ACM China 2015